kmhokans/kmhokans/README.md

 - 👋 Hi, I’m @kmhokans
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning
 - 🌱 I’m currently learning cybersecurity management and policy
 - 💞️ I’m looking to collaborate on anything that will help me learn more and understand this digital world
 - 📫 How to reach me..
 On here